 Do not suddenly stop taking clobazam without checking first with your doctor.
 Your doctor may want you to gradually reduce the amount you are using before stopping it completely.
 This may help prevent a possible worsening of your seizures and reduce the possibility of withdrawal symptoms such as headache, nausea, irritability, tremors, or trouble sleeping.

 clobazam may be habit-forming.
 If you feel that the medicine is not working as well, do not use more than your prescribed dose.
 Call your doctor for instructions.

 Serious skin reactions can occur with clobazam.
 Check with your doctor right away if you have blistering, peeling, or loose skin, red skin lesions, severe acne or skin rash, sores or ulcers on the skin, or fever or chills with clobazam.

 If you or your child develop any unusual or strange thoughts and behavior while taking clobazam, be sure to discuss it with your doctor.
 Some of the changes that have occurred in people taking clobazam are like those seen in people who drink too much alcohol.
 Clobazam may cause confusion, worsening of depression, hallucinations (seeing, hearing, or feeling things that are not there), suicidal thoughts, and unusual excitement, nervousness, or irritability.

 Birth control pills may not work as well while you are using clobazam.
 To keep from getting pregnant, use another form of birth control together with your birth control pills during therapy and for 28 days after you take the last dose.
-Other forms of birth control include condoms, a diaphragm, or a contraceptive foam or jelly.

 Do not take other medicines unless they have been discussed with your doctor.
 This includes prescription or nonprescription (over-the-counter [OTC]) medicines and herbal or vitamin supplements.